Skip to content

 By Rajan Gupta

 Rename wp-admin to improve your WordPress site’s security and reduce the risk of brute-force attacks.
-By default, WordPress login URLs like wp-login.php and wp-admin are common targets for hackers and bots.
-Renaming or hiding these URLs — even without using any plugins — is a smart, proactive way to protect your site.
+By default, Securing your WordPress login page URLs like wp-login.php and wp-admin are common targets for hackers and bots.
+Renaming or hiding these URLs — even without using any plugins — is a smart, proactive way to protect your site and strengthen your WordPress security.

-Add this code to your theme’s functions.php or in a custom plugin:
+Add the following code to your theme’s functions.php file or a custom plugin:

 add_action('init', function () {